latteart-org/multi-locator/README.md

 ## for WebdriverIO

-It is almost the same as for Selenium WebDriver, but there are some differences in coding rule.
+It is almost the same as for Selenium WebDriver, but there are some differences in coding rules.
 First, you need to extend the `browser` or `driver` object.

 ```js